 3. Who can use SCRL?

-SCRL can be used by the child care and school personnel throughout California who are normally tasked with checking immunization status of students and reporting this data to the California Department of Public Health (CDPH).
+SCRL can be used by the child care and school personnel throughout California who are normally tasked with checking immunization status of students to admit them into school or to report immunization data to the California Department of Public Health (CDPH).
 Staff at schools and child care centers by CA law are only allowed to see immunization information that is related to school or child care entry requirements.

 4. If I’m in a RIDE county, can I still use SCRL?